Skip to main content

-Need to receive webhooks results in an AWS Lambda function?
+Need to receive webhook results in an AWS Lambda function?

 You can use our open-source example.